jinjagit/blogger/README.md

 Taken from [here](https://stackoverflow.com/questions/3137393/rails-add-a-line-break-into-a-text-area).

-### Remove max-width of container(s), for 4k screens:
+### Remove <code>max-width</code> in css, for 4k screens:

 I found the containers for the articles and other page content would not span the full width of my screen (4k) when the window was maximized.
-Somewhere in that huge block of code in screen.css.scss is a max-width declaration.
+Somewhere in that huge block of code in screen.css.scss is a <code>max-width</code> declaration.
 Delete it.